 3) At 8:30 a.m., all graduates will be directed to return to Hall B and begin lining up for the procession.
 Follow the instructions provided by the faculty marshals.
 Each school/college lines up on two colored lines taped to the floor (red/yellow or green/blue).
 The colors determine down which aisle you will process and ultimately in which section you are seated.
 Please note that you are lined up two-abreast on each line and you will be seated with the classmates in your own line.
 If you and your friends are standing on different colors, you will be seated in different sections.
 We do not line up graduates in alphabetical order since the reader card is what you use to have your name announced.
 Don't lose it!

 Doctoral graduates process behind the Graduate School banner and lead all graduates into the hall.
 Behind them, banners are carried by two designated graduates at the front of each of the schools/colleges.
 Master's graduates line up behind the banners and bachelor's degree recipients line up behind master's grads.

 4) The procession begins at 9:00 a.m. sharp.
 Note this is the time graduates start processing into the hall - not when you are supposed to arrive.
 Follow the colored lines on the floor until directed down one of four aisles toward the graduate seating.
 Upon reaching your seating row, faculty marshals will direct you into your seats.
 Please fill every seat in the row.
 You will remain standing until the commencement marshal invites you to sit.

 6) At the end of the ceremony, graduates recess out of the hall in same order that they processed in - first in, first out.
-Gowns and hoods (if applicable) are returned downstairs in Lobby A and then post-commencement receptions, hosted by the schools and colleges, immediately follow.
-Caps and tassels are yours to keep.
+Gowns and hoods (if applicable) are returned downstairs in Lobby A. Caps and tassels are yours to keep.